nikodunk/roomsolar/content/quiz.md

 ---
-title: "Take the quiz: What solar system size to run your devices?"
+title: "Take the quiz to find out how much solar power you need"
 layout: post
 ---